 IIS Crypto is offered in both a GUI and a command line version.
 Click here to choose your version and download.

-IIS Crypto 2.0 introduces the ability to create your own custom templates which can be saved and then executed on any number of servers.
+IIS Crypto allows you to create your own custom templates which can be saved and then executed on multiple servers.
 To create your own template, select all of the settings for your configuration.
 Click on the Templates button and give your template a name, author and description if desired.
 Then click on the Save button to save your template to disk.
 Copy your template to another server, run IIS Crypto and click on the Open button to load your template.
 You can also use it from the command line version of IIS Crypto.

-The following are the switches for the command line version of IIS Crypto:
+The following are the switches for the command line version of IIS Crypto.
+All parameters are optional.

 |/template||default||This template restores the server to the default settings.|